 What was the government prospective about Investment Schemes?

-For long, government has not reviewed their investment tools nor introduced more such investment tools to attract the middle class or common men who have some savings after expenses.
-The government thought process may be to improve the growth of the economic condition of the country as the money rolling had been drastically decreasing in the markets.
-To increase the money roiling, cheap money has been introduced by offering low interest rate loans so people will take more n more loans and circulate the money in the retail or local market.
+Since long, government has not reviewed their investment tools nor introduced more such investment tools to attract the middle class or common men who have some savings after expenses.
+The government thought process may be to improve the growth of the economic condition of the country as the money rolling have been drastically decreasing in the markets.
+To increase the money rolling, cheap money has been introduced by offering low interest rate loans so people will take more n more loans and circulate the money in the retail or local market.
 This has directly impacted secured investment schemes interest rate cut of banks, small saving schemes and other such investment tools.
-These policies may be risking the future security of an individual citizen.
+These policies are risking the future security of an individual citizen.

 What is the Indian culture about Savings?